I can’t say that I had heard of Les Saintes before I started my trip research on the French islands of Guadeloupe in the Caribbean.

-This small island group is mostly visited by tourists on day-trips from the larger islands of Guadeloupe, but I wanted to stay longer and see what life was like on Les Saintes once the day-trippers had left.
+Les Saintes’ location is south of the two larger islands of Guadeloupe, and it is mostly visited by tourists on day-trips, but I wanted to stay longer and see what life was like on the islands once the day-trippers had left.

 Luckily, despite the four nights we had allocated to Les Saintes being over New Years, we managed to find an affordable studio apartment only five minutes walk from the town of Le Bourg on the the most populous island of Les Saintes – Terre de Haut.